 As a doctor, your online reputation can be affected by legitimate or unfair reviews.
 Legitimate risks manifest themselves in the form of reviews and comments made by unhappy patients.

-For example, a patient may post a review on Yelp, detailing how the doctor has rushed through his or her examination without really listening to the problem.
+A patient may post a review on Yelp, detailing how the doctor has rushed through the examination without really listening to the problem.
 Legitimate complaints like this may turn away future patients, which means that they must be dealt with quickly.